asengupta/avishek.net/_posts/2022-12-18-pytorch-guide-plenoxels-nerf-part-4.md

 We continue looking at [Plenoxels: Radiance Fields without Neural Networks](https://arxiv.org/abs/2112.05131).
 We have built our volumetric renderer; it is now time to start calculating loss from training images.
 We start off with trying out some test images, the source of which will be our renderer itself, as a kind of control set.

+The code for this article can be found here: [Volumetric Rendering Code](https://github.com/asengupta/avishek.net/blob/master/code/pytorch-learn/plenoxels/volumetric-rendering-with-loss-interpolating.py)

 Before we begin however, let's talk quickly about some technical details of the code.

 ### Technical Comments on the Code